 Unlike any Commodity, a child is a human being in a growing state.
-It is vital that a child keeps in touch with their parents and/or family.
-Child Custody cases in Pakistan can last years, so in order for the child not to develop any estrangement with its Non-Custodial Parent and their relatives/family, a Visitation Schedule can be requested to be drawn up, which is where our Family Lawyers can help in Child Visitation in Pakistan.
+A child must keep in touch with their parents and/or family.
+Child Custody cases in Pakistan can last years, so for the child not to develop any estrangement with its Non-Custodial Parent and their relatives/family, a Visitation Schedule can be requested to be drawn up, which is where our Family Lawyers can help with Child Visitation in Pakistan.

 How is the Annual Child Visitation in Pakistan Schedule drafted?